projFRAFOL/projFRAFOL/Defects4j-FlaskApp/README.md

     `docker --version`
     - You should see the Docker version installed.

+## FRAFOL Download

+### Manual Download
+To manually download the project use this [link](https://github.com/PedroTav/Defects4jFlaskApp/archive/refs/heads/master.zip).

+Extract the project into a directory of your choice.

+### Git Download
+To install Github in your system follow the [link](https://github.com/git-guides/install-git) guidelines.

+Clone the project into a directory of your choice using the following command: `git clone https://github.com/PedroTav/Defects4jFlaskApp.git`

+## FRAFOL Docker Compose
-Once Docker has been installed and running, navigate to the project directory and run the commmand:
+Once Docker has been installed and running, open a terminal in the project directory and run the commmand:
 `docker compose up -d`

 ## Usage